Note: this post contains affiliate links

 This was a big no-no in the salt mine, and being that I was in the group that didn’t know about the plan to escape the Krakow salt mines, we were constantly left with the blame for the rest of the tour.

-Salt mines Krakow if you’re claustrophobic, probably not a good idea
+If you’re claustrophobic, the Krakow Salt Mines are probably not a good idea.

 Once our 3 hour tour was finished, it took another 45 minutes of waiting in lines for the two elevators that take you up to the top level in a swift 45 seconds.